lexical09/Stock-Forcasting/README.md

-Once the required packages have been installed, get started exploring a stock by running an interactive python session or Jupyter Notebook in the same folder as stocker.py.
+Once the required packages have been installed, get started exploring a stock by running an interactive python session or Jupyter Notebook in the same folder as stockforcasting.py.

 Import the stocker class by running

-`from stocker import Stocker`
+`from stockforcasting import Stocker`

 Instantiate a stocker object by calling Stocker with a valid stock ticker.
 Stocker uses the WIKI database on Quandl by default and a list of all 3100